What you'll learn in this remote hiring guide

 It's vital to hire collaboratively with your team which is extra challenging when hiring remote.
 It's even more challenging if you're receiving all your applications in a shared email inbox.

-To keep applications more organized we suggest using a Homerun application form so that you can easily compare candidates and avoid losing CVs and email exchanges in a bottomless email inbox.
+To keep applications more organized we suggest using a Homerun application form so you can easily compare candidates and avoid losing CVs and email exchanges in a bottomless email inbox.

-Questions to add to your application form when remote hiring:
+Questions to add to your application form when remote hiring

 - What is your ideal (virtual) working environment?